-The groundwork was laid in the 1990s, when scientists learned that human cells carry certain proteins on their surface that enable them to escape attack from the body’s immune system.
-That was followed by the discovery by Dana-Farber scientists that many cancer cells wear one of those same proteins, called PD-L1 – part of an elaborate masquerade that allows the cancer cells to live and multiply without harrassment from the immune system.
+The groundwork was laid in the 1990s, when scientists learned that immune cells carry certain proteins on their surface that enable them to turn off the body’s immune system.
+That was followed by the discovery by Dana-Farber immunologist Gordon Freeman, PhD, and colleagues that many cancer cells wear one of those same proteins, called PD-L1, as part of an elaborate masquerade that allows the cancer cells to live and multiply without harassment from the immune system.

 The implications of that finding, published in 2001, were self-evident: find a way to block PD-L1, or the proteins on immune system cells that “see” PD-L1, and the command that once prevented an immune system attack on cancer would be lifted.
 Pharmaceutical companies, once skittish about investing in immunotherapies for cancer (agents that sic the immune system on tumor cells), began working on them in earnest.

-“It makes sense to test these agents in every form of cancer,” says Dana-Farber’s Gordon Freeman, PhD, whose lab discovered that PD-L1 resides on normal cells as well as some cancer cells, and that blocking it can provoke an immune system attack on tumors.
+“It makes sense to test these agents in every form of cancer,” says Freeman, whose lab discovered that PD-L1 resides on normal cells as well as some cancer cells, and that blocking it can provoke an immune system attack on tumors.

-The future of immune checkpoint blockers for cancer almost certainly involves combination with other types of treatment – radiation therapy, targeted agents, cancer vaccines, and some chemotherapy agents – Freeman says.
+The future of immune checkpoint blockers for cancer almost certainly involves combination with other types of treatment — including radiation therapy, targeted agents, cancer vaccines, and some chemotherapy agents, Freeman says.
 A recent study by Dana-Farber’s F. Stephen Hodi, for example, found that patients with metastatic melanoma who were treated with ipilimumab survived 50 percent longer, on average, if they simultaneously received an immune system-stimulating agent.
-There’s even evidence that radiation therapy works better when joined to treatment with checkpoint inhibitors.
+There is even evidence that radiation therapy works better when joined to treatment with checkpoint inhibitors.